bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 So, I go back to the video element and set the width attribute to 320, and the high attribute 240.

-To provide a good user experience, I\'ll also enable the video controls.
+To provide a good user experience, I&apos;ll also enable the video controls.

 To do this, I add the controls attribute to the video element.